john-szetho/code-playground/README.md

 5. Keyframe animations
 6. Draggable elements
 7. SVG elements
-8. ???
+8. ??

+Try and follow along as much as you can and don't be afraid to experiment or break any code... you can always fork a new project 😈

-This playground contains a placeholder images which you can find in the `assets` folder to the left, but feel welcome to upload your own to use.
+This playground contains a selection of placeholder images which you can find in the `assets` folder to the left, but feel welcome to upload your own to use.

-## What's in this project?
+#### What's in this project?

 ← `README.md`: That's this file, where you can tell people what your cool website does and how you built it.